imablanco/social_login/README.md

 A Flutter plugin to authenticate to social networks

+# ARCHIVED
+This repo is no longer below active development as the iOS implementation can not be handled at this time.

 ## Usage
 To use this plugin, add `social_login` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).